agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >of $126,000 – $505,000 and a median of $77,000 – $307,000 per
 >year.

-At this point we have a couple of estimates regarding what is the value created by an Analyst over his lifetime.
-The estimate computed by me suggests a lower bound of 500 lives.
-Factoring the non replaceability, this goes to 5000 lives.
-The givewell analyst's estimate turned out to be ~1500 lives. and lastly, by asking how much funding the EAO would have traded we have a rough estimate of ~1000 lives taking the median value of 77k$/year.
-The last number seems to be neither too conservative not too non-conservative and it is what we shall go on further with to compare working at EAOs with other career paths.
+**In conclusion:** At this point we have a couple of estimates regarding what is the value created by an Analyst over his lifetime.
+The estimate computed by me suggests a lower bound of 500-1000 lives.
+Factoring the non-replaceability, this goes from 5k-10k lives.
+The givewell analyst's estimate turned out to be ~1500 lives.
+And lastly, by asking how much funding the EAO would have traded for a new hire, we have a rough estimate of ~1000 lives taking the median value of 77k$/year.
+Looking at the above it feels reasonable to imagine that working at an
+EAO can have a lot of impact, around 1k lives.

 P.S

-The whole [Indirect effects](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/) is not taken into account at all.
+The [Indirect effects](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/) is not taken into account at all.

-### Calculating the impact of working in design engineering

-I estimate the impact of being an engineer as
- - Total donations per annum (20% of 46k$)
- - cost of one life (4k$)

- - Inflation = 2% in cost of life
- - Number of years of donation = 40
- - Increase in salary = 4% max per annum
- - Job change every 5 years with 10% increase
- - 20% donation per year
- - = <200

-I estimate the impact of starting up in tech to be
- - Total donations per annum (60% of [2.5m$](https://80000hours.org/2014/05/how-much-do-y-combinator-founders-earn/#fn:5))
- - cost of one life (4k$)
- - Inflation = 2% in cost of life
- - Number of years of donation = 40
- - Increase in salary = 5% max per annum
- - Job change every 5 years with 12.5% increase
- - ~38k lives
+P.P.S

+I feel like I have been heavily hoping for this answer to be ridiculously large say in tens of k's of people saved.
+But its only 2-3x more in the conservative case, than the impact of being a basic design engineer.
+I want to say *JUST* 2x more, but allow me to wash my mouth.

+>Stanford economists have demonstrated that the average value of a
+>year of quality human life is actually closer to about $129,000.

+It is not the difference between 200 and 600 Indian rupees my dear self, it is the goddamn difference between 25 million to 75 million $ in value, and that too just for one freaking year of quality human life.
+(My internal bells just went off!
+Essay writing you rock).
+Agents are in general extremely scope insensitive it appears.
+As Elezer says, we need to[ "shut up and multiply"](https://www.lesswrong.com/posts/2ftJ38y9SRBCBsCzy/scope-insensitivity).
+Shut up and multiply has never been so resounding inside my head.
+A year later after reading about it I see myself being scope insensitive again.

 ### Uncertainities